 Endpoint

-ConceptsAn endpoint is a specific URL and HTTP method (e.g., POST /api/documents, GET /api/knowledge-bases/{id}) that exposes one API operation.
-DocLD endpoints are organized by area: documents, upload, extraction, chat, knowledge bases, workflows, webhooks, and so on.
-Each endpoint has a request format and response shape documented in the API reference.
+ConceptsAn endpoint is a specific URL and HTTP method (e.g., POST /v1/documents, GET /v1/collections/{id}) that exposes one API operation.
+The DocLD API is versioned at v1 (base URL: https://docld.com/api/v1).
+Endpoints are organized by area: documents, upload, extraction, chat, collections, and more.
+Request and response shapes are in the API reference.

 | Area | Example endpoint |